The Divorce Timeline And What To Expect In California

 Either spouse can file for divorce or separation.
 It is not necessary to prove grounds for divorce in California other than “irreconcilable differences.”
 Filing the petition and paying the filing fee automatically invokes restraining orders relating to joint finances, joint property and joint custody.
 If there has been abuse or threats in the marriage, it may be prudent to seek a domestic violence protective order with the help of a divorce lawyer.

 An adult other than the petitioner must serve the spouse with the divorce papers.
 This does not have to be a surprise or adversarial event.
 A friend or family member can deliver the papers, for instance, or you can hire a process server.

 Responding To The Petition

-The spouse (respondent) has 30 days from the date they are served to file their response to the terms in the divorce action.
+The spouse (respondent) has 30 days from the date they are served to file their response to the terms of the divorce action.
 The soonest you can be divorced is six months from the date of service (if no response) or from the date the response is filed.

 When the divorce is filed, the petitioner has 60 days to submit financial disclosures to the court.
 The respondent also has 60 days from the filing of their response to submit the same information.
 The sooner the paperwork is filed, the sooner the next phase can commence.
 The court requires the following:

 - A preliminary Declaration of Disclosure (Form FL-140)